mustafaxt2/nba-app/README.md

 FEATURES
 Coupon Creation: Users can create their own coupons with predictions for upcoming NBA matches.
-Match Predictions: Make predictions about various aspects of NBA matches, such as the winning team, player stats, and more.
+Match Predictions: Make predictions about various aspects of NBA matches, such as the winning team, and more.
+Leaderboard: Compete with friends or other users to see who has the most accurate predictions and climb the leaderboard.(Upcoming...)
+Real-time Updates: Get real-time updates on match results and see how your predictions stack up against the actual outcomes.(Upcoming...)
+User Profiles: Customize your profile, track your performance, and view your past predictions.(Upcoming...)

 INSTALLATION
 To run the NBA App locally, follow these steps: